Skip to main content

 • In June 2025, Japanese engineers at the National Institute of Information and Communications Technology achieved 1.02 petabits per second, transmitting data over 1,909 km.

-• Amid surging data use from AI, VR and IoT, including Japan’s 2021 record of 319 Tbps, driven by data traffic growth, Japan has long pushed internet boundaries.
+• Amid surging data use from AI, VR and IoT, including Japan's 2021 record of 319 Tbps, driven by exponential traffic growth.

-• Using MIMO processing, researchers untangled combined signals, with optical amplification relays maintaining signal strength, and a 19-core optical fiber cable serving as a '19-lane highway' for data.
+• Using MIMO processing, researchers untangled combined signals, optical amplification relays maintained signal strength, and a 19-core optical fiber cable was developed.

 • The breakthrough could download Wikipedia 10,000 times in one second, transfer over 1,500 80 GB files under a second.

-• Researchers envision seamless cloud computing worldwide, with NICT plans to extend the technology across oceans, enabling global data centers to connect as if on a local network.
+• Researchers envision seamless cloud computing worldwide, with NICT planning to extend the technology across oceans, enabling global data centers to connect as if on a local network.

 Insights by Ground AI